You saw it in the corner of your eye but by the time you reacted and slammed on your brakes it was too late: CRASH!

 Even if there are no injuries or risks, you are still required by law to report the accident to the police.
 This can be done via the Policelink smart phone app, completing a form online via the Policelink website or by calling Policelink on 131 444.

-Make sure you exchange important details with other parties involved in the accident (other drivers, owners of damaged property, injured persons) such as;
+Make sure you exchange important details with others involved in the accident (drivers, owners of damaged property, injured persons, witnesses), including:

 If anyone involved fails or refuses to provide you with these details then you should contact Policelink immediately on 131 444.